IBM-Bluemix-Docs/node/index.md

 # Getting started tutorial
 {: #getting-started}

 The following tutorial walks you through the steps to build, run locally, and deploy a Node.js app by using {{site.data.keyword.cloud_notm}} provided tools.
-You can use the [{{site.data.keyword.dev_cli_long}}](/docs/cli?topic=cloud-cli-getting-started) on the command line or the web-based [App Development console](https://{DomainName}/developer/appservice/dashboard){: external} as shown in the following tutorial steps.
+You can use the [{{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands](/docs/cli?topic=cloud-cli-getting-started) on the command line or the web-based [App Development console](https://{DomainName}/developer/appservice/dashboard){: external} as shown in the following tutorial steps.
 By using either of these methods, you can generate a production-ready Node.js application in just minutes.

 Make sure that you are using the latest Node.js LTS release.